Main Content

 Identify which tests have not been run on the unit.
 In the Model Test Status section, click the Untested widget.

-The dashboard opens the Metric Details with a table of information about the untested tests.
-In the Artifact column are hyperlinks to the individual untested tests.
+The dashboard opens the Metric Details table, which includes information about the untested tests.
+In the Artifact column are hyperlinks to the untested tests.
 The Source column shows the test file that contains the test.
 You can point to the hyperlinks to view more information about the tests.

 Run Tests in Normal Mode